 Strength training makes people better.
 Not just stronger.
 Better in general.
-That belief is woven into our culture.
+That’s something we believe… strongly.

 Strength training is supposed to be difficult.
 But perhaps not in the way you think it is.

 To really respect the process and to treat strength as a skill you have to deal with your weaknesses.
-Physical discomfort is non-negotiable (however, many people over-estimate just how uncomfortable you have to be).
-But you’re going to get mentally uncomfortable too.
+You have to get downright uncomfortable.

 Many people are taken aback by how much mental work goes into training at Bang Fitness.
-If you’re the kind of person that just wants to crank through things unthinkingly, we may not be for you.
-We don’t do exercise nihilism.
-This is a mindful process.
-It’s what deliberate practice looks like in any other realm, from playing an instrument to learning a language.
+If you’re the kind of person that just wants to crank through things unthinkingly, you’re going to struggle a bit.
+Posture, joint mechanics, breathing… you can’t be on Mars to get all of these things.
+You have to be firmly planted in the here and now.

-This doesn’t happen without making mistakes.
-They’re part of the learning process.
 As coaches, it’s our job to help ensure that the mistakes you make don’t cost you; that they don’t eat away at your joints or chew up your ligaments.
-These are the kind of mistakes that make you better.
-Nobody’s judging you for not being an expert out of the gate.
-As a matter of fact, we respect the shit out of anyone willing to invest in the process.
+We give you the opportunity to make mistakes that help you learn and get better.
+On your end, it’s your job to try.
+Everything else will take care of itself.

 Some people are great at intensity; they can crank things out like demons.
-We ask them to go slowly.
+We make them go slowly.
 Momentum masks instability and compensations.

 Some people have tremendous strength at their disposal when things are stabilized for them.
 Take them off a machine, though, and things change.
 Lengthen them out or make them move laterally and smoke starts pouring out of their ears.